bjoernklose/wordpress-api-cors/README.md

 You might want to restrict responses by running a string comparison of your get_http_origin() result.

+## caution: not actively maintained
+please note that I'm not actively maintaining this project. consider switching to https://github.com/thenbrent/WP-API-CORS for a better experience.
+Thanks!

 ## Usage

 1. `cd wp-content/plugins`